Macedonian Ruins

 And angels who did not keep their own domain, but abandoned their proper abode, He has kept in eternal bonds under darkness for the judgment of the great day (Jude 1:6).

-It is thought that the phrase, “who did not keep their own domain” may refer to angels not keeping to themselves or to their kind.
-In Genesis 6:2 we read about the sons of God mingling sexually with the daughters of man and had offspring by them called Nephilim, sometimes translated giants, but can also mean monsters or deformed babies.
+It is thought that the phrase “who did not keep their own domain” may refer to angels not keeping to themselves or to their kind.
+In Genesis 6:2, we read about the sons of God mingling sexually with the daughters of man and having offspring by them called Nephilim, sometimes translated as giants, but can also mean monsters or deformed babies.
 The sons of Anak, including Goliath, were Nephilim—mutations.
 The extra-biblical writings such as The Book of Enoch and Jubilee give accounts of this.

-Demons are also called unclean spirits, and the word translated unclean can also mean impure as in an impure spirit, adding credence to the possibility of this tainted spirit mix.
+Demons are also called unclean spirits, and the word translated unclean can also mean impure, as in an impure spirit, adding credence to the possibility of a tainted DNA mix of mankind with angelkind.
 Noah, along with his family, was selected to be saved from the flood because Noah was righteous and blameless.
-The two terms seem almost synonymous, but a closer look at blameless finds that it can also mean complete, wholesome, without blemish, sound, unimpaired, etc. Was this a reference to his DNA in comparison to all the others?
+The two terms seem almost synonymous, but a closer look at 'blameless' finds that it can also mean complete, wholesome, without blemish, sound, unimpaired, etc. Was this a reference to his DNA in comparison to all the others?
 Were those others impure, blemished, or impaired in their DNA?
+Being that the fallen angels were not redeemable, having tasted and rejected life with Father, that may have become true for those of mixed DNA as well.
+Mixed, therefore unclean.
+Now, wandering the dry places because they are not redeemable and now await judgment day.

 But Michael the archangel, when he disputed with the devil and argued about the body of Moses, did not dare pronounce against him a railing judgment, but said, “The Lord rebuke you!”
 (Jude 1:9)